The FBA course prepared Idil for her mission in Hebron

 – I really liked that about the training; that it dealt with psychosocial aspects as well.
 I see how important it is to take care of myself in order to cope.

 When Idil recently monitored a demonstration she witnessed people fainting in the crowd.

 – Some of the demonstrators collapsed because of the tear gas.
 All of a sudden I could make use of the medical skills I learnt during the FBA security training.

-In 2018 the course “Protection against Risks and Threats in Conflict Areas” will be offered in April, June and October.
-You can already apply online for the courses in April and June.
+In 2018 the course “Protection against Risks and Threats in Conflict Areas” is offered in April, June and October.
+Here you can find upcoming courses.

 – In my opinion, everyone who is about to go on an international mission should take the course.
 You can benefit from the training even if you are not being deployed to a high-risk area.
 What I learnt about fire safety, for example, is useful anywhere, Idil says.